-Y Combinator is now accepting applications for the Summer 2014 funding cycle.
-It will take place in Mountain View, CA from June through August 2014.
+Y Combinator is accepting applications from startups for the Summer 2023 funding cycle.
+It will take place from June–August 2023.

-About 11 weeks in, we organize an event called Demo Day at which the startups present their business plans to a carefully selected, invite-only audience.
+- About 11 weeks in, we organize an event called Demo Day at which the startups present to a carefully selected, invite-only audience of investors.